 2) You’re prepared for the part:

-Another good answer to this would be to talk about your qualifications and how they compliment the needs of the company.
+Another good answer to this would be to talk about your qualifications and how they complement the needs of the company.
 This would let the interviewer know that you are not fooling around with your application and the company’s need.
 An answer showing this would go something like:

 The subjects I took up while working for my degree in management accounting have prepared me for this particular post.
 My two year experience working with company x has given me the experience that I need to deliver what is stated in your job posting.
 It is as if I was prepared all my life to land this job.